M-S-Abhiram-Verma/the-brainy-bunch-intel-unnati-healthcare-kiosk/README.md

-# 🏥 Brainy Bunch Intel Unnati Healthcare Kiosk
+# 🏥 The Brainy Bunch Intel Unnati Healthcare Kiosk

 A real-time, privacy-focused Healthcare Kiosk system powered by Federated Learning, AI-driven patient vitals prediction, and a responsive voice-enabled UI.
 Developed as part of Intel Unnati Initiative.